mariehein/BackToTheRoots/README.md

 Performed for:
 - X in ["BDT", "NN"]
-- A in ["extended1", "extended2", "extended3"] (note "baseline" already performed for baseline performance comparisons)
+- A in ["extended1", "extended2", "extended3"] (Note: "baseline" already performed for baseline performance comparisons)

 ```
     python run_pipeline.py --mode "IAD" --classifier X --input_set A --directory "results/IAD_X_A/"